AMC Hornet: 1973

-The 1973 model year VAM Hornets were redesigned and incorporated a new front-end design with larger horizontal rectangular side marker lights, semi-square headlight bezels, and a V-shaped grille and hood edge.
+The 1973 model year VAM Hornets were redesigned.
+They incorporated the U.S.-version with a new front-end design with larger horizontal rectangular side marker lights, semi-square headlight bezels, and a V-shaped grille and hood edge.
 The front bumper included AMC's five-mile-per-hour design, but without the recovering shocks; in their place were regular rigid bumper mounts as in previous years.
-The automobile product standards in Mexico were less restrictive than in the U.S.; thus, VAMs mounted the bumpers placed closer to the body than their AMC counterparts.
-The 232 engine was replaced by the AMC 258 CID I6 rated at 170 hp gross with Carter RBS/YF one-barrel carburetor, 266-degree camshaft, and an 8.5:1 compression ratio.
-The three-speed automatic transmission finally became available in sedan models as an option and the rear differential gear ratio changed to 3.31:1 in all units.
-Other features included new door panels, longer and narrower inside door latches, the cigarette lighter, wiper/washer, and lights now had soft rubber knobs, modified taillight lenses, the deletion of the rectangular "RAMBLER" emblem in favor of "American" script on the rear panel, "258" emblems replacing the "232 SIX" rectangular ones and the removal of the bullseye emblems on the C-pillar base.
+Mexico's car safety standards were less restrictive; thus, VAMs mounted the bumpers closer to the body than their AMC counterparts.
+The 258 CID I6 rated at 170 hp (gross) replaced the 232 engine.
+They featured Carter RBS/YF one-barrel carburetors, VAM's 266-degree camshafts, and an 8.5:1 compression ratio.
+The three-speed automatic transmission became available as an option on sedan models, and the rear differential gear ratio was changed to 3.31:1 across all units.
+Other features included new door panels, longer and narrower inside door latches, the cigarette lighter, wiper/washer, and lights now had soft rubber knobs, modified taillight lenses, the deletion of the rectangular "RAMBLER" emblem in favor of "American" script on the rear panel, "258" emblems replacing the "232 SIX" rectangular versions and the removal of the bullseye emblems on the C-pillar base.

 1974

 The 1974 Rambler American was a carryover.
-Differences included a new rear five-mile-per-hour bumper and the rear license plate was relocated to the center of the rear panel over the gas filler.
+Differences included a new rear five-mile-per-hour bumper, and the rear license plate was relocated to the center of the rear panel over the gas filler.
 The seat and door panel designs were revised.
-The parking brake pedal received a new smaller rubber pad.
-The standard wheels were VAM's new 14x6-inch five-spoke design with volcano hubcaps.
+The parking brake pedal received a smaller rubber pad.
+The standard wheels were VAM's new 14x6-inch five-spoke design with volcano-type hubcaps.
 The 258 CID I6 included an evaporative canister to reduce emissions and a slightly lower 8.3:1 compression ratio.
-During mid-year, the compression ratio was lowered even more to 7.6:1.
-Nevertheless, the engines continued to be rated at 170 hp.
+Mid-year, the compression ratio was further reduced to 7.6:1.
+Nevertheless, the engines remained rated at 170 hp.